goshiphq/goship-cms/content/blog/blog-everything-you-need-to-know-about-ltl-freight-class.md

 ---
-keywords: LTL shipping, freight class
+keywords: LTL shipping, LTL freight shipping, freight class, LTL freight class, what is LTL freight class
 author: GoShip Admin
-title: Everything You Need to Know About LTL Freight Class
+title: "LTL Freight Class: Everything You Need to Know"
-intro: >-
-  ![image] ()If you have been into the world of less-than-truckload shipping for more than 30 minutes, you probably heard something about LTL freight class.
+intro: If you have been into the world of less-than-truckload shipping for more than 30 minutes, you probably heard something about LTL freight class.
 While the general concept of LTL shipping is easy, learning what a freight class is and why it is important may be complex.

-  What is the LTL freight class?

-  -

-  LTL freight classification is a system, created by NMFTA (National Motor Freight Traffic Association) to categorize cargo.
+What is the LTL freight class?-LTL freight classification is a system, created by NMFTA (National Motor Freight Traffic Association) to categorize cargo.
 It is based on a number of characteristics and pricing differentiation.
 Al
 postedAt: 1551848406000
 news: false
-description: While the general concept of LTL shipping is easy, learning what a freight class is and why it is important may be complex.
+description: LTL freight shipping is one of the best logistics solutions for retailers and small businesses.
+Define your freight class and start your LTL shipping easily.
 altText: LTL freight class box truck loading boxes
 image: images/copy-of-goship-blog-.png
 ---
-If you have been into the world of [less-than-truckload shipping](https://www.goship.com/shipping-services/ltl-freight-shipping/) for more than 30 minutes, you probably heard something about LTL freight class.
-While the general concept of LTL shipping is easy, learning what a freight class is and why it is important may be complex.
+Less than truckload shipping has become one of the favorite transportations modes among retailers.
+It is characterized by high capacity and affordable shipping costs.
+While the general concept of LTL is easy, understanding the freight class may be complex.

 ## **What is the LTL freight class?**

-LTL freight classification is a system, created by [NMFTA (National Motor Freight Traffic Association)](http://www.nmfta.org/) to categorize cargo.
+LTL freight classification is a system created by [NMFTA (National Motor Freight Traffic Association)](http://www.nmfta.org/) to categorize different types of cargo.
 It is based on a number of characteristics and pricing differentiation.
 All commodities are divided into 18 classes, varying from Class 50 to Class 500, and a unique NMFC code is attached to each commodity.
 The higher the class, the higher the rate per hundred pounds shipped is.

 ## **How to find out your LTL freight class?**

 Most of the latest online LTL shipping services like GoShip.com have automated freight class calculators.
 Once you’ve entered shipment information, you can just choose the right option from a list or it is generated for you.
 Otherwise, you can ask a manufacturer, who would definitely know their product freight class.
-You can view the full list of classification in the [NMFC (National Motor Freight Classification) tariff](http://www.nmfta.org/pages/nmfc).
+You can view the full list of classifications in the [NMFC (National Motor Freight Classification) tariff](http://www.nmfta.org/pages/nmfc).

 ## **What factors define your freight class?**